-- 1.1 The Local Environment (Climate Change) Strategy and supporting draft action plan draws together the work undertaken by Members, officers and partners since the Council's resolution in March 2019. - 1.2 Public consultation has been completed and the feedback was presented to Executive in October, along with the following two recommendations: - Executive are requested to recommend that Council adopt this strategy as the evolution of Agenda 21. - Executive are requested to recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership. - 1.3 In November, Council considered the recommendations and amendments, the outcome being the withdrawal of the strategy from the meeting agenda.
+- 1.1.1 The Local Environment (Climate Change) Strategy and supporting draft action plan draws together the work undertaken by Members, officers and partners since the Council's resolution in March 2019. - 1.1.2 Public consultation has been completed and the feedback was presented to Executive in October, along with the following two recommendations: - Executive are requested to recommend that Council adopt this strategy as the evolution of Agenda 21. - Executive are requested to recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership. - 1.1.3 In November, Council considered the recommendations and amendments, the outcome being the withdrawal of the Strategy from the meeting agenda.

-Member Advisory Group
+1.2 Member Advisory Group

-- 1.4 The Member Advisory Group (MAG) is a cross-party, informal group that will provide elected Member input to the Local Environment (Climate Change) Strategy. - 1.5 The MAG met on 23 November to discuss the Strategy and framework for action planning.
-The discussion on the strategy highlighted two points that Members felt needed strengthening in the strategy: - Leadership role of Council. - Communication and engagement as a clear workstream, to be developed as a separate accompanying plan. - 1.6 The MAG received presentations on the ongoing work on the organisation's carbon footprint and action planning, with the links to the Local Authority Climate Policy Group (LACPG) and the Zero Carbon Cumbria Partnership (ZCCP). - 1.7 The MAG met again on the 21 December 2020 to review the amended strategy and supporting draft action plan.
+- 1.2.1 The Member Advisory Group (MAG) is a cross-party, informal group that will provide elected Member input to the Local Environment (Climate Change) Strategy. - 1.2.2 The MAG met on 23 November to discuss the Strategy and framework for action planning.
+The discussion on the strategy highlighted two points that Members felt needed strengthening in the strategy: - · Leadership role of Council. - Communication and engagement as a clear workstream, to be developed as a separate accompanying plan. - 1.2.3 The MAG received presentations on the ongoing work on the organisation's carbon footprint and action planning, with the links to the Local Authority Climate Policy Group (LACPG) and the Zero Carbon Cumbria Partnership (ZCCP). - 1.2.4 The MAG met again on the 21 December 2020 to review the amended strategy and supporting draft action plan.

-Countywide partnership work
+1.3 Countywide partnership work

-- 1.8 The ZCCP met in December and February to discuss the project proposal and an update on The Lottery Funding.
-It was reconfirmed for new Members that the partnership is working to the 2037 net zero carbon target date.
-The Cumbria Baseline Report is now published on the Cumbria Observatory. - 1.9 The ZCCP accepted this as the most feasible target that can be regarded as being in line with the requirements laid down by the International Panel on Climate Change (IPCC) for "well below 2 degrees and in pursuit of 1.5 degrees" of global warming.
-The IPCC 'Headline Statements from the Summary for Policy Makers' is presented in Appendix A to provide further understanding of the impacts of global warming of 1.5 degrees Celsius above pre-industrial levels.
+- 1.3.1 The Zero Carbon Cumbria Partnership met in December to discuss the project proposal and an update on The Lottery Funding.
+It was reconfirmed for new members that the partnership is working to the 2037 net zero carbon target date.
+The Cumbria Baseline Report is now published on the Cumbria Observatory. - 1.3.2 The ZCCP recognised the need to tighten governance arrangements with a requests for more formal minutes and a review of the Memorandum of